-Expect that it will most likely consume 1 bowl of food on a daily basis, averaging around $20-$30 a month.
+Expect that it will most likely consume 1 bowl of food daily, averaging around $20-$30 a month.

-You should try to prioritise a dry food diet for the dog to consume its needed nutrients.
+You should try to prioritize a dry food diet for the dog to consume its needed nutrients.

 However, you can switch up with vegetables and grain-based cereals if your dog gets bored.
 Do not feed the Terri-Poo meat, as its small body tends to struggle with the consumption.